unicoderns/orm/docs/fields/types.md

 Internal field types.

-All types inherit from `CommonTypes` and cointain the following properties diretly related with the table:
+All types inherit from `CommonTypes` and cointains the following properties directly related with the table:

 ```typescript
 primaryKey?: boolean;